Asymptotic Theory of the Best-Choice Rerandomization using the Mahalanobis Distance: Framework and Notation

 Consider an experiment with $n$ units, where $n_1$ of them will receive some active treatment and the remaining $n_0 = n - n_1$ will receive control.
 We invoke the potential outcome framework to define treatment effects \citep{Neyman:1923, Rubin:1974}.
 For each unit $1\le i\le n$, let $Y_i(1)$ and $Y_i(0)$ denote the treatment and control potential outcomes, and $\tau_i = Y_i(1) - Y_i(0)$ be the corresponding individual treatment effect.
 We are interested in inferring the average treatment effect $\tau = n^{-1} \sum_{i=1}^n \tau_i = \bar{Y}(1) - \bar{Y}(0)$, where $\bar{Y}(1) = n^{-1} \sum_{i=1}^n Y_i(1)$ and $\bar{Y}(0) = n^{-1} \sum_{i=1}^n Y_i(0)$ denote the average treatment and control potential outcomes, respectively.
 The fundamental difficulty of causal inference is that we can observe at most one potential outcome for each unit and thus half of the potential outcomes will be missing.
 Specifically, for each unit $i$, let $Z_i\in \{0,1\}$ be the treatment assignment indicator, where $Z_i=1$ if the unit receives treatment and $0$ otherwise.
 The observed outcome for each unit $i$ is then $Y_i = Z_i Y_i(1) + (1-Z_i)Y_i(0)$, one of the two potential outcomes.

-Throughout the paper, we will conduct the randomization-based inference \citep{Neyman:1923, fcltxlpd2016}, also called the design-based or finite population inference, where all the potential outcomes (as well as the pretreatment covariates introduced shortly) for the $n$ experimental units are viewed as fixed constants or equivalently being conditioned on.
-The finite population inference has the advantage of avoiding any model or distributional assumptions on the potential outcomes and covariates (as well as their dependence structure).
+Throughout the paper, we will conduct the {\rev design-based inference}\footnote{\rev This is also often called the finite population inference or randomization-based inference, which uses the randomization of treatment assignment as the ``reasoned basis'' \citep{Fisher:1935}.
+We mainly use the terminology of ``design-based inference'' to better distinguish it from the permutation inference driven by random sampling of units from some population; see \citet{Ernst2004} and \citet{Goeman2021} for more related discussion. } \citep{Neyman:1923, fcltxlpd2016}, where all the potential outcomes (as well as the pretreatment covariates introduced shortly) for the $n$ experimental units are viewed as fixed constants or equivalently being conditioned on.
+The {\rev design-based} inference has the advantage of avoiding any model or distributional assumptions on the potential outcomes and covariates (as well as their dependence structure)\footnote{{\rev It is worth pointing out that our design-based inference focuses on treatment effects for units in an experiment.
+Generalize the results of an experiment to other or larger populations requires additional assumptions, such as the representativeness of the experimental units for the population of interest; see, e.g., \citet{Rubin:1974}, \citet{YQL2021}, and references therein. }}.
 The randomness in the observed data comes solely from the random treatment assignment.
 Therefore, the distribution of the treatment assignment vector $\bs{Z} = (Z_1, Z_2, \ldots, Z_n)^\top$, also called the treatment assignment mechanism \citep{Rubin:1978}, governs the data generating process and is crucial for statistical inference.
 In a randomized experiment, the experimenter can generate the treatment assignment vector from a carefully prespecified or designed distribution, based on which units will be allocated into treatment and control groups.

 The completely randomized experiment (CRE) is one of the most commonly used treatment assignment mechanism, under which the treatment assignment vector $\bs{Z}$ takes a particular value $\bs{z} = (z_1, z_2, \ldots, z_n)^\top \in \{0,1\}^n$ with probability $\binom{n}{n_1}^{-1}$ if $\sum_{i=1}^n z_i = n_1$ and zero otherwise.